bottleofench/bottleofench/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my plugins for Spigot servers.
+- 🔭 I’m currently working on plugins for my Minecraft server.
 - 🌱 I’m currently learning Java and Python.
 - 😄 Pronouns: he/him.